Purpose and Remit

 Remit and procedures for the R(D)SVS HERC.

 - HERC business is carried out monthly.
-All applications to be considered that month must be submitted by the end of the second last Monday of the month.
+All applications to be considered that month must be submitted by noon of the second last Monday of the month.
 These will be reviewed on the last Monday of the month (or shortly thereafter) and feedback sent back to applicants shortly afterwards.
 Responses to feedback will be dealt with between monthly deadlines.
 It is the applicant’s responsibility to ensure they allow adequate time for the HERC process.

 - Any ethical questions concerning a project proposal, which are not resolved after responses from the applicant to comments by the HERC applicants will be advised that they must re-submit a new application at a later date once the issues have been rectified.
-Projects cannot commence until HERC approval is obtained.
+Projects cannot commence until HERC 'favourable opinion' is obtained.

 - Scientific refereeing/criticism of project proposals or questionnaires is not a part of the remit of the HERC.
 However, there may be comments made on the background, aims, or design of the proposal to the applicant.